cleverington/drupal-vm-workflow/README.md

   * iTerm2 (It's just prettier)
   * zsh (Its smoother than Bash)
   * Oh-My-Zsh (Prettiest Terminal coloration out there)
-  * Sublime Text 3 (PHPStorm is a great tool, but nothing beats a well configured Sublime Text 3 for straight content editing.)
+  * Sublime Text 3 (PHPStorm is a great tool, but nothing beats a well configured Sublime Text 3 for straight content editing (not when cost is considered!).)